DaylightBasement/daylightbasement.github.io/DevBlog.md

 0. **Keep scope small and realistic:** What time can you afford?
 Do you want to make a game engine?
 Or do you want to make a game?
 Should your first game be an RPG?
 This concept is difficult to learn and is very sobering; However, I promise you will accomplish more when expectations are appropriately set.

 What are your thoughts?
 How do you get things done?
 I am interested in learning.
+Let us know at our [🎮 Discord](https://discord.gg/5RmvYfN)